Estimating sample-specific regulatory networks: Supplemental Materials and Methods

-To obtain a promoter-DNase score specific for each cell-line, we averaged technical replicates.
-We then filtered this data to include only genes for which we also had RNA-seq data available (see below) and genes that were present in our motif prior.
-The result was a matrix of DNase-promoter scores that included $12424$ genes that had a DNase promoter-peak in at least one sample (at least one row-entry greater than zero) and $3488$ had a promoter-peak in all samples (all row-entries greater than zero).

-\subsection{Processing the human RNA-seq data}
+\subsubsection{Processing the human RNA-Seq data}

-RNA sequencing (RNA-Seq) data were downloaded from the Pritchard lab website (\url{http://eqtl.uchicago.edu/}, accessed April 2014). $173$ different samples corresponding to $74$ different cell lines were available for download.
-We aligned all samples to the hg19/GRCh37 reference genome using Bowtie~\cite{langmead2009ultrafast}, with options -n 3 and -m 1, allowing for not more than three mismatches in the seed ($28$ bases on the high-quality end of the read, the default in Bowtie), and suppressing all non-unique alignments.
-We used RNA-SeQC~\cite{deluca2012rna} to determine the quality of the reads, using an expression profiling efficiency cut-off of $0.75$.
+RNA sequencing (RNA-Seq) data~\ref{supref_pickrell2010} were downloaded from the Pritchard lab website (\url{http://eqtl.uchicago.edu/}, accessed April 2014; also available on the Gene Expression Omnibus, GEO: GSE19480).
+173 different samples corresponding to 74 different cell lines were available for download.
+We aligned all samples to the hg19/GRCh37 reference genome using Bowtie~\ref{supref_langmead2009}, with options -n 3 and -m 1, allowing for not more than 3 mismatches in the seed (28 bases on the high-quality end of the read, the default in Bowtie), and suppressing all non-unique alignments.
+We used RNA-SeQC~\ref{supref_deluca2012} to determine the quality of the reads, using an expression profiling efficiency cut-off of 0.75.
 Cell lines NA19119 and NA18853 fell below this cut-off.
-Next we used subread~\cite{liao2013subread} to count reads, and the subread algorithm featureCounts to assign and summarize counts to genes.
-Finally, we removed samples with poor quality reads, and samples for which we did not have good quality DNase hypersensitivity data available (see above), leaving us with $153$ samples corresponding to $65$ different cell lines.
+Next we used subread~\ref{supref_liao2013} to count reads, and the subread algorithm featureCounts to assign and summarize counts to genes.
+Finally, we removed samples with poor quality reads, and samples for which we did not have good quality DNase hypersensitivity data available (see below), leaving us with 153 samples corresponding to 65 different cell lines.